Altaflux/agent-mimir/README.md

                 chatModel: chatModel, //The main chat LLM used for conversation and memory.
                 summaryModel: taskModel, //The model used when summarizing conversations.
                 profession: 'an Assistant', //The profession assigned to the agent.
+                communicationWhitelist: ['MR_CHEF'], //The list of agents it is allowed to talk to.
                 chatHistory: {
                     maxChatHistoryWindow: 6, //Maximum size of the conversational chat before summarizing.
 4 by default
                     maxTaskHistoryWindow: 6, //Maximum size of the task chat before summarizing.
 4 by default